Skip to content

 • Irony.

-29) Which of these has the greatest symbolic importance in Brave New World?
+28. Which of these objects carries the greatest symbolic importance in Brave New World?

 • Helicopters